Windsurfers

 Place: Växjö City Hall and Central Station, Atrium, Sweden

-Material: Laser cut plywood and stainless steel and electric rotation motors and winches
+Material: Plywood, stainless steel and electric rotation motor winches

 Size: 3 x H 7000 x W 1500 x D 1500 mm